 On this date in 1925, Geneva Handy Southall was born.
-She was an African American musician, educator, activist, and author.
+She was a Black musician, educator, activist, and author.

-She also began involvement in civil rights through the NAACP.
-In 1966, Dr. Southall became the first woman to receive a PhD in piano performance and music literature at the University of Iowa.
+She also began involvement in American Civil Rights through the NAACP.
+In 1966, Dr. Southall became the first woman to receive a Ph.D. in piano performance and music literature at the University of Iowa.

-During the 1960s, Southall and her daughter, Tisch, were active in the civil rights movement, while she was a professor at South Carolina State University at Orangeburg.
+During the 1960s, Southall and her daughter, Tisch, were active in the community, while she was a professor at South Carolina State University at Orangeburg.
 Southall was a plaintiff in a school desegregation suit and a consistent picketer of government agencies and businesses over racial equality issues.
-"She was political minded," her daughter said.
+"She was politically minded," her daughter said.
 "She was in prison twice.
 I was in jail seven times."

-In 1970, Southall joined the University of Minnesota’s Afro-American Studies Department as professor of black music culture courses.
+In 1970, Southall joined the University of Minnesota’s Afro-American Studies Department as a professor of Black music culture courses.
 She also became a member of the Graduate Faculty in its Department of Music.
 She was named department chairwoman in 1974.
 While in Minneapolis, she was one of the organizers of the Black Music Educators of the Twin Cities, which promoted the work of Black musicians.
-She headed the University of Minnesota's African-American Faculty Association and received numerous teaching awards, including Outstanding Educator of America in 1973.
+She headed the University of Minnesota's African American Faculty Association and received numerous teaching awards, including Outstanding Educator of America in 1973.